 What to Avoid During Pregnancy

 There are times when Google can be your best friend, but more often than not, Google is a really bad resource for pregnant women.
 It can convince you that you’re dying because you have a headache while pregnant.
-OK, so maybe that’s a bit much, but it can seriously set you up for worst-case scenario when there really may not be a problem at all.
+OK, so maybe that’s a bit much, but it can seriously set you up for a worst-case scenario when there really may not be a problem at all.
 Stay away from Google!